Ports of Call

-Taxis wait outside the terminal and charge BRL 50 for the trip into down.
-At night taxis cost at least BRL 80.
+Taxis wait outside the terminal and charge around BRL100 for the trip into down, with higher rates at night.

 Flights to Salvador International Airport can be booked on American Airlines, Abaeté Linhas Aéreas, Gol, Passaredo, Azul, TAP Portugal, TRIP, WebJet, TAM Airlines, Varig.

 The VIP Lounge allows internet access for a fee.
 The post office offers printing, copying and faxing facilities.